vic-ma/howtodismantle.github.io/_posts/2024-10-17-I-O-Lets-go-Understanding-the-Advantech-WISE-4012-module-and-use-Peakboard-to-do-some-magic-with-it.md

 ---
 In the recent weeks we already discussed two I/O modules provided by ICP DAS, the [ET-2254](/I-O-Lets-Go-Unleashing-the-ICP-DAS-ET-2254-with-MQTT-and-Peakboard.html) and the [U-7560M](/I-O-Lets-Go-Unleashing-the-ICP-DAS-U-7500-series-for-cool-I-O-action-with-OPC-UA.html).
 In this article we will have a look at Advantech WISE-4012.
 This module provides a network connection via WiFi.
 It offers 2 digital outputs and 4 inputs which can be freely configured to be used as digital or analog inputs.

-Beside the tradional way of interaction via MQTT we will have a look at a second, alternative way: The REST webservice.
+Beside the tradional way of interaction via MQTT we will also have a look at a second, alternative way: The REST webservice.
 Depending on the use case this can be a nice option to use REST instead of MQTT because no MQTT broker is necessary.

 ![image](/assets/2024-10-17/010.png)